CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 * A vague term we try to avoid when being precise. _What software isn't a tool?_

-Tutor:
+Tutor (`/extras/tutors`):

 * is a MMJ patch reference document that serves as a single collection point for the expanding communal wisdom on a particular MMJ object or programming topic.
 For an advanced user it is a mnemonic aid, and for entry level users it is learning space.
-An example might be the `extras/tutors/object-tutors/about_dict.maxpat`   Here you would find all kinds of tips of dealing with dictionaries.
+An example might be the `/extras/tutors/object-tutors/about_dict.maxpat`   Here you would find all kinds of tips of dealing with dictionaries.
 Tutors aim at providing details not found in help files.

-Tutorial:
+Tutorial (`/extras/tutorials`):

 * series of patches explaining and contextualizing a package for teaching purposes, e.g., CNMAT's Spectral Tutorials.
 Tutorials offer more opportunity for self-guided learning than Tutors.
 (Desired reaction: _I understand._)